 The business leader has a duty to promote innovation and to create an environment which encourages it.
 If he/she perceives an opportunity for innovation, it should be offered to an appropriate team member on the understanding that he/she is free to tackle it in their own way.
-Nolan (1987, p.283), while not identifying the change agent, recommends that a great deal of freedom be given to the employee: ’Innovative activity is usually the most interesting, stimulating and exciting part of a job, and carries the highest potential for learning’.
+Nolan (1987, p.283), while not identifying the change agent, recommends that a great deal of freedom be given to the employee: ‘Innovative activity is usually the most interesting, stimulating and exciting part of a job, and carries the highest potential for learning’.
 Experimenting with many diverse ideas (some seemingly absurd) is crucial to radical innovation and change, while rethinking the role of failure is important.
-Some high technology organisations encourage their designers to fail often in order to succeed sooner (Thomke, 2001).
+Some high-technology organizations encourage their designers to fail often in order to succeed sooner (Thomke, 2001).
 But there is a distinction to be made between failure and errors.
 A badly conducted experiment may lead researchers to repeat it without learning from it.
 Creative employees need to be able to play with prototypes.
-IDEO, a design firm in Palo Alto, California, advocates the development of rough prototypes that staff are invited to criticise.
+IDEO, a design firm in Palo Alto, California, advocates the development of rough prototypes that staff are invited to criticize.
 There is a huge ‘tech box’ with hundreds of gadgets and bits and pieces which designers are encouraged to rummage through, looking for inspiration (Dodgson et al., 2005, p.151).
 This challenges Tidd et al., (2005, p.
 84), who assert that ‘successful innovation management is primarily about building and improving effective routines … and facilitating their emergence across the organisation’.

 Change agent characteristics

-The change agent has been memorably described by Rogers (2003, p.400) as ‘A marginal figure with one foot in each of two worlds’ – both inside and outside the organisation; a boundary spanner.
-He/she, whether internal or external to the organisation, works independently and at ease across functions; he/she does not seek recognition for their own activities, being characterised by ‘self-confidence tempered with humility’.
+The change agent has been memorably described by Rogers (2003, p.400) as ‘A marginal figure with one foot in each of two worlds’ – both inside and outside the organization; a boundary spanner.
+He/she, whether internal or external to the organization, works independently and at ease across functions; he/she does not seek recognition for their own activities, being characterized by ‘self-confidence tempered with humility’.
 The change agent needs to understand how potential innovation adopters perceive new ideas and this will depend, in part, on the former’s attributes.
-Ottaway (1979) proposes a taxonomy of change agents: change generators, change implementers and change adopters, identifying those who convert an issue into a felt need (Ottaway, 1979; London, 1988, pp.58-9).
+Ottaway (1979) proposes a taxonomy of change agents: change generators, change implementers and change adopters, identifying those who convert an issue into a felt need (Ottaway, 1979; London, 1988, pp.58–9).
 For change to be successful, the change agent needs to identify relevant characteristics of the potential adopter.
-Five categories of potential adopters have been identified by Rogers (2003, pp. 282-4): innovators (venturesome, for whom innovation is almost an obsession), early adopters (more integrated into the social system, act as role models), early majority (deliberate), late majority (sceptical), and laggards (traditional).
+Five categories of potential adopters have been identified by Rogers (2003, pp. 282–4): innovators (venturesome, for whom innovation is almost an obsession), early adopters (more integrated into the social system, act as role models), early majority (deliberate), late majority (sceptical) and laggards (traditional).
 Two-thirds of adopters belong to the early and late majority categories.
 Mobile phones, for example, were first adopted in the US by executives (early adopters) and were a status symbol.
 When manufacture was taken up by the Finnish company, Nokia, smaller, colourful mobiles suitable for children were manufactured, besides all-purpose communication devices for adults and business.
-Nokia invested 9.6% of its profits in R&D, compared with the more usual average of 2-3%.
-By the 1990s, there was a 104% adoption rate in the 18-34 age group, some people owning two or three mobiles (Rogers, 2003, pp.260-1).
+Nokia invested 9.6% of its profits in R&D, compared with the more usual average of 2–3%.
+By the 1990s, there was a 104% adoption rate in the 18–34 age group, some people owning two or three mobiles (Rogers, 2003, pp.260–1).